 You can receive hemodialysis in a dialysis center, at home or in a hospital.
 The frequency of treatment varies, depending on your situation:

 - In-center hemodialysis.
-Many people get hemodialysis three times a week in sessions of three to five hours each.
+Many people get hemodialysis three times a week in sessions of 3 to 5 hours each.

 - Daily hemodialysis.
-This involves more-frequent, but shorter sessions — usually performed at home six or seven days a week for about two to three hours each time.
+This involves more-frequent, but shorter sessions — usually performed at home six or seven days a week for about two hours each time.

 Simpler hemodialysis machines have made home hemodialysis less cumbersome, so with special training and someone to help you, you may be able to do hemodialysis at home.
 You may even be able to do the procedure at night while you sleep.